poliorcetics/ffn-downloader/README.md

 1. Go to the directory where your copy of Python 3.6 is installed.
 2. Run `Install Certificates.command`.

+This problem was present in the very first release of Python 3.6, if you've got an up-to-date version, you shouldn't have any problem.

 If it still doesn't work, I don't have a solution for you, sorry.